 The bulk of existing bicycle facilities in the RCAMPO boundaries are side paths, which total 26.33 miles.
 These facilities are separated from roadways, and offer both bicyclists and pedestrians a wider path and increased safety due to the separation from motor vehicles.
 The total number of miles of shoulder bikeways is 18.47, and these facilities are the second most common.
 Regarding planned investments in bicycle facilities, the MPO has identified 28.25 miles of bike lanes and an additional 28.01 miles of shared used path.
-One type of bicycle facility that is planned for but does not yet exist in the area is a signed shared roadway, with 15.24 miles identified.
+Signed shared roadways, commonly referred to as "sharrows," are located in downtown Rapid City, on 6th Street, Quincy

+Street, Columbus Street, and portions of Kansas City Street and 7th Street.
 Table 4-11 displays the breakdown of all existing and proposed bicycle facilities in the RCAMPO region.